amartyasd/amartyasd.github.io/_pages/about.md

 Aside from my primary preoccupations and interests, I'm also interested in Music, Existentialism and, to some extent, Linguistics.

-NOTE: I have not been updating, and some stuff's outdated.
+NOTE: I have not been updating, and some stuff is outdated.

 ## Some stuff I'm currently reading (or maybe skimming some) or interested in finding time and energy to read (not exhaustive and in no order)